baharmon/water-systems-studio/projects.md

 we will visit gravel mines and degraded river banks on the Amite River.
 You will document the sites with sketches, photography, photospheres, and imagery and video from drones.
+Come prepared with sunscreen, sunglasses, insect repellent, and water.
-Please bring sketchbooks, DSLR cameras, a Phantom DJI drone, and Ricoh Theta 360 degree cameras.
+Please bring sketchbooks, DSLR cameras, a DJI Phantom drone, and Ricoh Theta 360 degree cameras.

 ### LSU Center for River Studies
 On **xx/xx**